Sinfolke/ispa-parser/README.md

     - continue testing 'Rule', it still has somewhere bugs
     - Mistakes were done are:
         - write a parser completely, then test.
 What were needed is test right when written
-        - Not using generator, writing by hand.
-Using something like boost::spirit could simplify life
     - Possibly try GDB but it's kinda slow compared to logs